 - Fearful or Frustrated Barking – this is the barking your dog does when he is afraid or frustrated/aroused (we often call these dogs “frustrated greeters”).
 We see this barking most commonly with dogs on leash.
 Many of the leash-reactive dogs I see in my Reactive Rehab class are exhibiting a fear based reactivity.
 I know it looks like they are mean and nasty but they are usually terrified.
 We also see this when a dog is afraid of a stranger.
 The dog may charge up to the person and then start barking and backing up simultaneously.

 Solution: Whether your dog is barking on leash because he is fearful or frustrated, we use the same approach initially.
 The first step for this type of barking is to set up a program of counter conditioning and desensitization and then move to teaching the dog to do something else (a different behavior) when they see/pass the trigger.
 I will not go into detail here on how exactly to do that but check out Training Techniques for Reactive Dogs as well as my blogs about The Biting Dog and Leash Greetings.
 What you do NOT want to do in this scenario is reprimand or “correct” your dog by yelling or saying “no” or anything of the like.
 If your dog is afraid, that will only make him even more anxious/afraid/nervous.

-- Initiation to play – this is the barking you see when dogs get together.
-The initiator (the barker) is often a puppy or a young dog trying to get another dog to play with him.
+- Initiation to play – this is the (totally normal) barking you may hear when dogs get together.
+The initiator (the barker) may be a puppy or a young dog trying to get the other dog to play with him.

 OK, now go on out there and enjoy the silence.